Fast Approximate Dynamic Programming for Infinite-Horizon Markov Decision Processes: Technical proofs

-\textbf{Error of d-CDP operation.} In what follows \emph{we assume that $J:\setc{X} \ra \R$ is a Lipschitz continuous, convex function that satisfies the condition of Assumption~\ref{As:extension op}-\ref{As:ext error}}.
-By Corollary~\ref{cor:equivalnece CDP and DP}, this assumption implies that the DP and CDP operators are equivalent, i.e., $\dpo J = \cdpo J$.
+First note that, by Corollary~\ref{cor:equivalnece CDP and DP}, the DP and CDP operators are equivalent, i.e., $\dpo J = \cdpo J$.
 Hence, it suffices to bound the error of the d-CDP operator~$\dcdpo$ w.r.t. the CDP operator~$\cdpo$.
 We begin with the following preliminary lemma.

 \begin{Lem} The scaled expectation $\epsilon$ in~\eqref{eq:CDP op eps} is Lipschitz continuous and convex with a nonempty, compact effective domain.
 Moreover, $\lip(\epsilon) \leq \gamma\cdot\lip(J)$. \end{Lem} \begin{proof} The convexity follows from the fact that expectation preserves convexity and $\gamma >0$.
 The effective domain of $\epsilon$ is nonempty by the feasibility condition of Assumption~\ref{As:prob data}-\ref{As:constr}, and is compact since $\setc{X}$ is assumed to be compact.
 Finally, the bound on the Lipschitz constant of $\epsilon$ immediately follows from~\eqref{eq:CDP op eps}. \end{proof}